TacHawkes/HITRAN.jl/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4653317.svg)](https://doi.org/10.5281/zenodo.4653317)

 HITRAN.jl is a Julia package for calculating spectral features using the HITRAN database.
 The package follows a very similar approach to the [HITRAN Application Programming Interface (HAPI)](https://github.com/hitranonline/hapi).
 In fact the basic workflow and methods work almost the same which should make switching for HAPI users easy.
 The package fetches spectral line data from [HITRANOnline](https://hitran.org) and stores it in a local SQLite database for structured access.
-This data can be used to calculate spectral lineshapes while taking into account the gas mixture and environmetal conditions (pressure, temperature).
+This data can be used to calculate spectral lineshapes while taking into account the gas mixture and environmental conditions (pressure, temperature).

 ## Documentation